meleu/tdd-ruby/hello-world.md

 end
 ```

-If you try and run your tests again, you should see a failure with this message:
+Now you should see a failure with this message:

 ```
   1) Failure: